IIIF/api/source/api/image/2.0/index.md

 ```
 {: .urltemplate}

 Servers _SHOULD_ send the Access-Control-Allow-Origin header with the value \* in response to information requests.
-The syntax is shown below and is described int the [CORS][cors-spec] specification.
+The syntax is shown below and is described in the [CORS][cors-spec] specification.
 This header is required in order to allow the JSON responses to be used by Web applications hosted on different servers.

 ```
 Access-Control-Allow-Origin: *